Mikaeri Falls 見帰りの滝

 Saga Prefecture is renowned for its waterfalls, and the Mikaeri Falls, located in Karatsu , are no exception.
 Over 100 meters in height, the cascading waters are considered some of Japan's best.
 For more breathtaking nature, visit during June, when the trails to the falls are lined with violet hydrangeas in full bloom.

 Reach the falls by train and walking, or by car.

-The nearest major transport hub to Maekari Falls is Saga Station.
+The nearest major transport hub to Mikaeri Falls is Saga Station.
 If traveling from Hakata Station to Saga, take the JR Kamome train to Saga Station.

-From Saga Station, take the JR Karatsu Line to Ochi Station.
+From Saga Station, take the JR Karatsu Line to Ouchi Station.
 This ride takes approximately around 47 minutes.
-From Ochi Station, you'll need to walk about 20 minutes to the site.
+From Ouchi Station, you'll need to walk about 20 minutes to the site.
 The route to the falls is well marked.

 Flowing waters and purple rain

-While beautiful in all seasons, the area leading to Makaeri Falls is particularly scenic in June, when hundreds of hydrangeas burst into bloom.
-Heralding the arrival of rainy season, violet flowers line the waterfall trail, and the Hydrangea Festival draws thousands each year.
+While beautiful in all seasons, the area leading to Mikaeri Falls is particularly scenic in June, when hundreds of hydrangeas burst into bloom.
+Heralding the arrival of the rainy season, violet flowers line the waterfall trail, and the Hydrangea Festival draws thousands each year.

 * The information on this page may be subject to change due to COVID-19.